GaloisInc/ivory/ivory-tutorial/tutorial.md

 bundled, we give an empty list as the second.
 You can learn more about other ways to invoke the C code generator in the documentation for the `ivory-backend-c` package.

-### The `main` function in `ivory-tutorial/simulate.hs`

-The main function in `simulate.hs` invokes the symbolic simulator on the `ivoryMain` function from the `ivoryExample` module, defined in `Example.hs`.
-If you run it with `stack simulate.hs`, it prints out the Ivory program from `Example.hs` in CVC4's input language followed by `Safe`.
-This procedure is trivially safe, as all it does is return the value 0, making no assertions along the way.

 ## Game character example